-I am in the midst of another round of research, this time looking into certain aspects of the Civil War, when I stumble across a letter written by Clara Barton that makes me wish I could go back in time and hi-five her.
+I am in the midst of another round of research, this time looking into certain aspects of the Civil War, when I stumble across a letter written by Clara Barton that makes me wish I could go back in time and high-five her.

 I am sure many of you recognize the name of Clara Barton.
 Additionally, I would say most of you associate her name with nursing.
 What you may not know is that she also founded and ran an office which searched for the missing soldiers of the Civil War.
 Today the building where the office was located is a museum and the museum has made several valuable pieces of history available online for public viewing.
 Included in these are several primary sources, such as letters written by family members requesting Ms. Barton’s help in locating their loved ones.